schanur/scratch/README.tables.md

 Create a LUKS dm-crypt volume with very secure crypto/hash settings.

 ### Virtualization
+* **fast-qemu:**
-* **fast-qemu:** Start a qemu instance with settings optimized for speed
+Start a qemu instance with settings optimized for speed
+* **fast-qemu-no-kvm:**
-* **fast-qemu-no-kvm:** Start a qemu instance with settings optimized for speed but without hardware virtualization support
+    Start a qemu instance with settings optimized for speed but without hardware virtualization support
+* **fast-qemu-img:**
-* **fast-qemu-img:** Create a new qcow2 virtual machine image with performance optimizations
+  - Create a new qcow2 virtual machine image with performance optimizations
+* ## test